RULES AND REGULATIONS

 times.

-cross the starting line under power on burnout.
-Pro, Sportsman, Trophy, JD,
+not cross the starting line under power on burnout.
+Pro,

-fire and race.
-If car cannot cross Staging Lanes Line under
+If car cannot cross Staging Lanes Line under own power next

-own power next car will complete the pair to run (prior to ladder sheet rounds)
+car will complete the pair to run (prior to ladder sheet

 AUXILIARY PIT VEHICLES: